What is transportation?

 What does research focus on?

 Transportation-specific research focuses on quantifying actual losses, which vary greatly by countries and crops.
-To read articles and find research about transportation and postharvest losses, click here.
+To read articles and find research about transportation and postharvest losses, refer to the table below.